gizipp/go-giz/README.md

-GIZONE is not really
+GO!
+GIZ is not really

 ## Story Behind

 Bitly and YOURS has been around many years and people benefited